Zen ranks and hierarchy: Kaikyōshi

-A special title, Kaikyōshi（開教使）, was created for foreign practitioners, which is not being used anymore, but replaced by the title Kokusai Fukyōshi.
+A special title, Kaikyōshi (開教使), was created for foreign practitioners.
+It is not used anymore, having been replaced by the title Kokusai Fukyōshi.

 Rinzai

-At Myōshin-ji, two kinds of ranking systems are being used to rank sōryo ("a member of the educated clergy, a priest, as opposed to a monk", namely the hokai (dharma rank) and the Tokyū-class system.
+At Myōshin-ji, two kinds of ranking systems are being used to rank sōryo ("a member of the educated clergy, a priest, as opposed to a monk"), namely the hokai (dharma rank) and the Tokyū-class system.

 Hōkai

 The hōkai (dharma rank) system is used to denote ranks in the Buddhist clerical career hierarchy.
 It has fourteen ranks and titles, starting with the shami rank.
 A central, but temporary phase in this career is the stay in a monastery for a few years.
 Half of the jūshoku (priests) connected to Myōshin-ji stayed there less than two years, and 10% even shorter than one year.
 The stay at the monastery is meant to learn the skills and social role necessary to function as a priest: